cludwell/spokeswheel/DEVLOG.md

 ✅ Tested and working

 ✅ Registration Form (Form only, not connected to state or db) ✅ Login Form
-✅ Signup Form (Form only, not connected to state or db)
+✅ Signup Form

 🔲 Create context to hold relevant data, user and user's bookings

-🔲 Deploy Zustand and have it accessible in context
+✅ Deploy Zustand and have it accessible in context

 🔲 On successful login, have dispatch sent to store user and booking in store